sbshah97/What-omation/README.md

 # Whatsapp-Web

+## About
 - This is a tool to parse Whatsapp messenger on a web browser.
-- This tool uses the selenium module in python for parsing.
+- This tool uses the Selenium module in Python 2.7 for parsing.

 ## Installation
 - **Fork** this project to your GitHub account.